Derry City and Strabane District Council Archive

-For further details about the collection or to make an appointment to access the collection please contact:
+For further details about the collection or to make an appointment to access the collection contact:

 What PRONI has

-War Memorial records relating to soldiers who fell during WW1 and whose names appear on the War Memorial in the Diamond, L~Derry, have also been digitised.
+War Memorial records relating to soldiers who fell during WW1 and whose names appear on the War Memorial in the Diamond, Londonderry, have also been digitised.